RiiConnect24/Wii-Guide/_pages/en_US/hackmii.md

 title: "Relaunching the HackMii Installer"
 ---

+{% include toc title="Table of Contents" %}

 If you need help for anything regarding this tutorial, please join [the RiiConnect24 Discord server](https://discord.gg/rc24) (recommended) or [e-mail us at support@riiconnect24.net](mailto:support@riiconnect24.net).
 {: .notice--info}

-This guide is intended for situations where you need to relaunch the HackMii Installer to reinstall the Homebrew Channel or BootMii.
+This guide is intended for situations where you need to relaunch the HackMii Installer to update/reinstall the Homebrew Channel or BootMii.

 It is also safe to [redo any exploit](get-started) to get back into the HackMii Installer.
 {: .notice--info}

 <button class="tablinks btn btn--large btn--primary" id="defaultOpen" onclick="openTab(event, 'hbc')">Using the Homebrew Channel</button>
-<button class="tablinks btn btn--large btn--info" onclick="openTab(event, 'priiloader')">Using Priiloader/Preloader</button>
+<button class="tablinks btn btn--large btn--info" onclick="openTab(event, 'priiloader')">Using Priiloader</button>

 <div id="hbc" class="blanktabcontent" markdown="1">

+### Relaunching via the Homebrew Channel

 #### What you need

+- The Homebrew Channel
 - An SD card or USB drive formatted to FAT32/MS-DOS
-- The Homebrew Channel
 - [HackMii Installer v1.2](https://bootmii.org/download/)

 #### Instructions